mokimochiii/NQueens/README.md

 Description
 The NQueens folder contains the implementation of the NQueens problem and an executable "nqueens" to run it.
-The subfolder "Helper" contains a java helper file "PrintSolutionHelper" to show a board for a given set of solutions.
 The Tests folder contains input and output files to test the code on.
 NQueens.cpp has no recursion and functions strictly on a stack based solution.